javierelpianista/odslatex-qt/README.md

 ## How to install

-Clone this repo and run
+First, install [odslatex](https://github.com/javierelpianista/odslatex).
+Then, clone this repo and run
 ```
 pip install .
 ```